sionedb/Test1/README.md

-## Synopsis
+##  Example project to create a Random Number Generator

 Example of java coding projects used for improving coding and interview skills

-## Code Example

-# Random Generator

 Implement in java a random generator which can be initialised by a set of Random Numbers e.g. [-1, 0, 100, 300] and Probabilities e.g. [0.01, 0.4, 0.55, 0.04]
-in such a way that if the generator's nextNum() method is called repeatedly we get results which generate a random number according to the distribution of probablitie.
+in such a way that when generator called repeatedly we get results according to the distribution of probablities.
-If nextNum() were called 100 times we may get the following results.
+E.g.  if with above initialisation a generator were called 100 times we may get the following results:
--1: 1 times
+<li>-1: 1 times
-0: 36 times
+<li>0: 36 times
-100: 57 times
+<li>100: 57 times
-300: 6 times
+<li>300: 6 times
 As the results are random, these particular results are unlikely to be repeated.

+## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.